AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-error-when-opening-or-downloading.md

 ---
-title: "Documents: Invalid response error when opening or downloading a document"
+title: 'Documents: Invalid response error when opening or downloading a document'
-description: "When a user attempts to open or download a document in Workfront, they cannot open or download it, and they see an error"
+description: When a user attempts to open or download a document in Workfront, they cannot open or download it, and they see an error
 hidefromtoc: yes
+exl-id: fdce1208-17fa-4fd0-b164-467545061ed3
 ---
 # Documents: "Invalid response" error when opening or downloading a document

 <!--This article is on the WF and WFP TOC-->